 Are Green Cleaning Products Worth the Extra Money?

-If you use eco-friendly and green manufactured cleaning products that have an environmentally friendly certification, you will also have peace of mind knowing that the ingredients in the product were tested and the packaging is minimal or recyclable.
+If you use eco-friendly and green manufactured cleaning products with the environmentally friendly certification, you will have peace of mind knowing that the ingredients in the product were tested and the packaging is minimal or recyclable.

 Eco-friendly manufactured cleaning products aren’t going to pollute the environment or make you, your family, or your pets sick.
 In my opinion, that’s worth the extra dollar or two.